Chinabel/alx-low_level_programming/0x06-pointers_arrays_strings/README.md

-More on Pointers, Arrays and Strings
+More about pointers and strings